junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean regards him studiously, putting a hand on his forehead as if testing his body temperature.
 He can't help telling him, "Remember I said I used to take care of Sammy when he was a sickish child?
 I'd sit by his bed all night just to check if he's still breathing every two minutes 'cause I'd be too worried.
 I couldn't have a full night's sleep until he was bouncing back."

-He looks at the angel's closed eyes, and the dark tired circles around them, the old bruises that are still not fully recovered.
+He looks at the angel's closed eyes, and the dark tired circles around them; old bruises on his face are still not fully recovered.
 His fingers ghosting on those trails on his cheeks, Dean whispers, worried to his bones, "Cas, please tell me you'll be fine.
 Everything is going to be okay."

 "It's going to be okay," Cas mumbles sleepily with closed eyes, looks like already half-way falling asleep, but Dean catches it.